 Having a good vocabulary is the gateway to understanding – if we don’t understand the words we read, then we can’t understand a text.
 We provide children with opportunities to hone skills such as morphemic and contextual analysis.
 We often teach unfamiliar words before children encounter them in the text.
 We also use independent reading in KS2 and reading journals to help children become confident in selecting and finding the meaning of unfamiliar vocabulary when they read.

-We believe that teachers must be readers too and when children see this, it motivated them to read.
+We believe that teachers must be readers too and when children see this, it motivates them to read.
 Projects such as the Spark!
-Book Award, where Barnes was announced as School of the Year, showed that when children see their teachers as readers, they want to do the same.
+Book Award, where Barnes was announced as School of the Year in 2021, showed that when children see their teachers as readers, they want to do the same.
 The impact this has on attainment – ‘the will that leads the skill’ – is proven.